 The question becomes can you get credit for direct payments of a spousal maintenance obligation.

-The Arizona Court of Appeals in the case of Schulz vs. Schulz addressed that issue.
+The Arizona Court of Appeals in the case of Schultz vs. Schultz addressed that issue.

-In the Schulz case, Mr. Schulz paid most of his alimony to Ms. Schulz through the Support Clearinghouse.
+In the Schulz case, Mr. Schulz paid most of his alimony to Ms. Schultz through the Support Clearinghouse.

-However, he also made some direct payments to Ms. Schulz that did not go through the Support Clearinghouse.
+However, he also made some direct payments to Ms. Schultz that did not go through the Support Clearinghouse.

-Ms. Schulz argued that all payments Mr. Schulz paid her directly should not be considered spousal maintenance payments because they should be considered gifts to her.
+Ms. Schulz argued that all payments Mr. Schultz paid her directly should not be considered spousal maintenance payments because they should be considered gifts to her.

-The trial court ruled against Ms. Schulz and she appealed the case to the Arizona Court of Appeals.
+The trial court ruled against Ms. Schultz and she appealed the case to the Arizona Court of Appeals.

-Mr. Schulz argued that another statute, ARS 25-510(G), allows a trial judge to give him “equitable credits” to apply for the direct payments against any unpaid alimony.
+Mr. Schultz argued that another statute, ARS 25-510(G), allows a trial judge to give him “equitable credits” to apply for the direct payments against any unpaid alimony.

-The Arizona Court of Appeals concluded the trial court may credit spousal maintenance payments made directly to Ms. Schulz as credits against the arrearages that appear in the Support Clearinghouse records.
+The Arizona Court of Appeals concluded the trial court may credit spousal maintenance payments made directly to Ms. Schultz as credits against the arrearages that appear in the Support Clearinghouse records.

-So long as Mr. Schulz met his burden of proving those direct payments were for spousal maintenance, he will receive credit for those payments.
+So long as Mr. Schultz met his burden of proving those direct payments were for spousal maintenance, he will receive credit for those payments.